Macosgra/old-mitsuba-dependencies/README.md

 1- Add files to dependendencies
 2- Compile mitsuba
-3- Change the name of these DLL on dist folder
+3- Duplicate and change the name of these DLL on dist folder
    * Half.dll -> Half-2_3.dll
    * zlib1.dll -> zlib.dll